YashGunjal16/fashion-context-search/README.md

 Models	Frozen (no training)
 Deployment	CPU / GPU compatible

-The system is designed to scale without retraining models.
+The system is designed to scale efficiently without retraining models.

 🔬 Evaluation Queries (Assignment)

-The system was evaluated on the following compositional queries:
+The system was evaluated on the following compositional fashion queries:

 ✔️ A person in a bright yellow raincoat